NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Importing the Docker Image

-> - Run the following command to import the docker container with GPUs:
+> - **Using GPU:** Run the following command to import the docker container with GPUs:
 >
 >     ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```
 >
-> - If your machine has no GPUs avaliable, using the following command to import the docker container without GPUs:
+> - **Using CPU:** Using the following command to import the docker container without GPUs:
 >
 >     ```docker run -itd --name comfort pldi2021:comfort /bin/bash  ```
 >
-> - After importing the docker container, make sure you run the below command to setup the environmental variables, before using any of the following scripts:
+> - **!Setup environmental parameters:** After importing the docker container, make sure you run the below command to setup the environmental variables, before using any of the following scripts:
 >
 >     ``` source /root/.bash_profile```